Sunny-unik/docker-node-server/README.md

 ## Pull Image

 This image is available on [hub.docker.com](https://hub.docker.com).
-You can pull this image using `docker pull sunnyunik/node-in-ubuntu:tagname`
+You can pull this image using `docker pull sunnyunik/node-in-ubuntu:latest`

 ## 🤝 Contributing

 We encourage you to contribute to docker-node-server.
+All contributors are required to abide by our [Code of Conduct](/docs/Code-of-conduct.md).
+Please check out the [Contributing guide](/docs/Contributing.md) for guidelines about how to proceed with your contribution.
 Feel free to start a discussion.

 # Deployment